antonioastorino/UWS/README.md

 ### Mount the shared folder

-Let <shared_folder_name> name of the shared folder where this project is located - not the full path, just the name used when setting up VirtualBox shared folder.
+Let `<SHARED_FOLDER_NAME>` be name of the shared folder where this project is located - not the full path, just the name used when setting up VirtualBox shared folder.
 The following commands will mount the shared folder in `~/shared`.

 You first need to create group and user that PHP will use.

 ```
 sudo groupadd webmasters
-sudo adduser <your_username> webmasters
+sudo adduser <YOUR_USERNAME> webmasters
 sudo adduser www-data webmasters
 ```